kimmoli/mitakuuluu2/README.md

 Go to Settings and choose Send logfile to author in pulldown menu.
 Add description as shown in previous, and add time you remembered.
 Send logfile.
+Dont send logfile right after enabling it.
+It won't contain any useful information.
+You should reproduce it first.